AnSa30-06/agent-narrator-for-windows/README.md

 - Attention detection: questions and approval/permission/blocked phrasing are spoken immediately, ahead of everything else.
-- One chatty agent can't drown out a quiet one: stale-line dropping is per-station, and errors from any station jump the whole queue.
+- One chatty agent can't drown out a quiet one: stale-line dropping is per-station, and errors from any station will jump the whole queue.
+So priority does exist.
 - `Ctrl-C` signs off cleanly.